 Our postdoc programme offers outstanding training, intellectual freedom, high-impact publishing opportunities, and, ultimately, a springboard for a great scientific career.
 We want to make sure there are no barriers to talented scientists achieving their full potential, so we invest in giving them the very best support and resources.
 With a dedicated supervisor from one of AstraZeneca’s two R&D organisations (BioPharmaceuticals or Oncology), complemented by an academic mentor, our postdocs work at the interface of academia and industry, and gain a unique combination of experience from both worlds.

-In May 2019, we welcomed Chris Rhodes, Chief Scientist in Cardiovascular and Respiratory Medicine (CVRM) within BioPharmaceuticals R&D, as the new Chair of our postdoc programme.
+In May 2019, we welcomed Chris Rhodes, Chief Scientist in Cardiovascular, Renal and Metabolism (CVRM) within BioPharmaceuticals R&D, as the new Chair of our postdoc programme.
 Chris’s wealth of experience, strong links to academia and passion for biomedical education mean he has the ideal background to continue to build our industry-leading programme.

 A programme designed to fuel scientific discovery

 Ten years ago, the ‘industry postdoc’ was a niche option for those who specifically wanted to work in ‘big pharma’.
 Since then, things have changed.
 In AstraZeneca’s R&D organisastions, we partner with top research institutions to give a programme that is scientifically rigorous, but offers a versatile skill set that opens doors to many different research career opportunities.
 The programme is aimed at exceptional early-career scientists with a passion for discovery and a desire to change patients’ lives.
 Our postdocs have the opportunity to make a contribution to science that is likely to impact the development of medicines, and ultimately improve human health.

 Watch to see what our programme supervisors and our new Chair, Chris Rhodes, say about the unique programme